A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Automatic Differentiation and Differentiable Programming

-Before exploring inverse problems with PINNs, we must understand automatic differentiation (AD)---a superior alternative that transforms traditional solvers into differentiable programs.
-Automatic differentiation is a family of techniques for computing derivatives of functions specified by computer programs.
-Unlike numerical differentiation (finite differences) which approximates derivatives through perturbations, or symbolic differentiation which operates on mathematical expressions, AD exploits the fact that every computer program executes a sequence of elementary arithmetic operations and elementary functions.
-By applying the chain rule repeatedly to these operations, AD computes exact derivatives (up to machine precision).
+Automatic differentiation (AD) turns a traditional solver into a differentiable program and provides a useful baseline for inverse problems.
+AD computes derivatives of functions specified by computer programs by applying the chain rule to the elementary operations executed during the forward calculation.
+Numerical differentiation estimates sensitivities from finite perturbations, and symbolic differentiation manipulates mathematical expressions; AD instead differentiates the executed program.
+The resulting derivatives are exact up to machine precision for the implemented computation.

 AD operates in two modes, forward and reverse (\cref{fig:ad_modes}).
-Forward mode computes derivatives in the same direction as the program execution, efficiently computing gradients when outputs outnumber inputs.
-Reverse mode, also called backpropagation in neural network contexts, computes derivatives by traversing the computation graph backward, efficiently handling cases where inputs vastly outnumber outputs---exactly the scenario in typical inverse problems where we have many parameters but few objective function outputs.
+Forward mode computes derivatives in the same direction as the program execution and efficiently computes gradients when outputs outnumber inputs.
+Reverse mode, called backpropagation in neural network contexts, traverses the computation graph backward and efficiently handles cases where inputs vastly outnumber outputs.
+The reverse case applies to most inverse problems, which have many parameters but few objective function outputs.

+In neural-network training, reverse-mode AD is more commonly called backpropagation.
+It computes the gradient of the loss with respect to every network weight in one backward pass through the layers, regardless of how many weights the network has, and gradient descent then updates the weights.
+The same machinery applied to a traditional solver computes the gradient of a loss with respect to physical parameters such as material moduli, a velocity profile, or boundary tractions.
+Inverse parameter identification then becomes a gradient-based search over those parameters, with derivatives computed exactly through the solver's discretized physics.
+We label this practice \emph{differentiable programming}: a numerical solver written so that AD can differentiate it end to end, producing outputs alongside exact gradients with respect to its inputs \citep{WangKumar2024LBM, Cheng2025MPM}.

-This capability transforms numerical solvers into differentiable programs---computational tools that not only produce outputs but also provide exact gradients of those outputs with respect to inputs \citep{KrishnaKumarLBM2021, KrishnaKumarMPM2022}.
-For geotechnical engineering, this means we can wrap finite difference codes for consolidation, wave propagation, or seepage in automatic differentiation frameworks (JAX, PyTorch) and immediately gain gradient-based optimization capabilities for parameter estimation and inverse problems.
-The solver becomes an oracle that, when queried with parameters, returns both the solution and exact sensitivities with respect to all inputs.
-This paradigm---differentiable programming---extends beyond machine learning to enable gradient-based optimization of traditional computational physics methods.
+We wrap finite difference codes for consolidation, wave propagation, or seepage in JAX or PyTorch and obtain gradient-based optimization for parameter estimation and inverse problems.
+The solver becomes an oracle that returns both the solution and exact sensitivities for any input.
+Differentiable programming therefore extends beyond machine learning and brings gradient-based optimization to traditional computational physics.